-197 VCLT, supra note 175, Article 32.
+197. VCLT, supra note 175, art.
+32.

-198 Id.
-See Legal Aspects of NEO Threat Response, supra note 8, 27 (making this argument about unreasonableness/absurdity).
+198. Id.
+See Legal Aspects of NEO Threat Response, supra note 8, at 27 (making this argument about unreasonableness/absurdity).

-199 See, e.g., Committee on the Peaceful Uses of Outer Space, Legal Sub-Committee, 5th sess., sum. rec.
+199. See, e.g., Comm. on the Peaceful Uses of Outer Space, Legal Sub-Committee, 5th Sess., sum. rec.
 62nd mtg.
-(Jul.
-19, 1966), 7, U.N.
+(July 19, 1966) at 7, U.N.
 Doc.
 A/AC.105/C.2/SR.62 (Oct.
-24, 1966) (Poland, stating, when discussing the draft of what became Article IV, that "the arms race and the conflicts which took place on earth were bound to affect space, and every effort should therefore be made to limit the arms race wherever possible."); Committee on the Peaceful Uses of Outer Space, Legal Sub-Committee, 5th sess., sum. rec.
-70th mtg.
-(Aug.
-3, 1966), 6, U.N.
+24, 1966) (Poland, stating, when discussing the draft of what became Article IV, that "the arms race and the conflicts which took place on earth were bound to affect space, and every effort should therefore be made to limit the arms race wherever possible."); Comm. on the Peaceful Uses of Outer Space, Legal Sub-Committee, 5th Sess., sum. rec.
+70th mtg. at 6 (Aug.
+3, 1966), U.N.
 Doc.
 A/AC.105/C.2/SR.70 (Oct.
-21, 1966) (Soviet Union, arguing that the draft article would proscribe the placing in outer space of "a rocket armed with a nuclear warhead, because such equipment would obviously not be being used for scientific research", emphasis added); Committee on the Peaceful Uses of Outer Space, Legal Sub-Committee, 5th sess., sum. rec.
-57th mtg.
-(Jul.
-12, 1966), 6-7, U.N.
-Doc.
-A/AC.105/C.2/SR.57 (Oct.
-20, 1966) (United States, suggesting, with specific reference to the stationing of weapons of mass destruction, that the "central objective was to ensure that outer space and celestial bodies were reserved exclusively for peaceful purposes."); Committee on the Peaceful Uses of Outer Space, Legal Sub-Committee, 5th sess., sum. rec.
-66th mtg.
-(Jul.
-25, 1966), 4, U.N.
-Doc.
-A/AC.105/C.2/SR.66 (Oct.
-21, 1966) (Hungary, contextualizing the draft provision as being about the use of space "for military purposes."); id., 7 (Soviet Union, noting that the provision related to a "total ban on the use of outer space for military purposes.").

-deployment, not on responses to natural threats emerging from the heavens.200 As such, it is possible to argue that the provision never was intended to be an "asteroid suicide pact", and that it should be interpreted on that basis.
+21, 1966) (Soviet Union, arguing that the draft article would proscribe the placing in outer space of "a rocket armed with a nuclear warhead, because such equipment would obviously not be being used for scientific research", emphasis added); Comm. on the Peaceful Uses of Outer Space, Legal Subuses of space and the avoidance of aggressive nuclear deployment, not on responses to natural threats emerging from the heavens.200 As such, it is possible to argue that the provision never was intended to be an "asteroid suicide pact," and that it should be interpreted on that basis.
 This is a reasonable conclusion, but, of course, the travaux préparatoires again could be read as telling a different story, because the stationing of "PNE" devices in space precisely can be seen as amounting to the militarization of space in effect.
-As with all other VCLT interpretative methods, supplementary reference to the treaty's drafting leaves the status of an "off-world" nuclear NEO response under the OST unresolved.
+As with all other VCLT interpretative methods, supplementary reference to the treaty's drafting leaves unresolved the status of an "off-world" nuclear NEO response under the OST.

 A final issue regarding the OST relates to the testing of nuclear explosive responses.
-It will be recalled that many NEO experts have asserted the importance of testing planetary defense measures.201 It also will be recalled that OST Article IV prohibits the testing of "any type of weapons ... on celestial bodies", irrespective of wherefrom the device was launched.
-It has been suggested that Article IV would, therefore, preclude the testing of both "off-world" and "on-world" nuclear NEO interceptors, "even on the smallest, most remote asteroid".202
+It will be recalled that many NEO experts have asserted the importance of testing planetary defense measures.201 It also will be recalled that OST Article IV prohibits the testing of "any type of weapons . . . on celestial bodies", irrespective of wherefrom the device was launched.
+It has been suggested that Article IV would therefore preclude the testing of both "off-world" and "on-world" nuclear NEO interceptors, "even on the smallest, most remote asteroid."202

 This claim as to the implications of Article IV for "on-world" nuclear NEO response testing can be questioned.
-Its accuracy depends on whether or not an NEO would be considered a "celestial body", and there is no agreed definition of a "celestial body" in the space law context.203 However, the majority view has been to focus on whether the object is "immovable" in the sense of land/territory on Earth: if so, then it is a celestial body, if not, then it is not.204 Further, the Moon Treaty makes it clear that it applies to "celestial bodies", but that it does "not apply to extraterrestrial materials which reach the surface of the earth by natural
+Its accuracy depends on whether an NEO would be considered a "celestial body," and there is no agreed definition of a "celestial body" in the space law context.203 However, the majority view has been to focus on whether the object is "immovable" in the sense of land/territory on Earth: if so, then it is a celestial body, and if not, then it is not.204 Further, the Moon Treaty makes it clear that it applies to "celestial bodies," but that it does "not apply to extraterrestrial materials